nidi3/raml-tester/README.md

 }

 ```
-Or see the demo project https://github.com/nidi3/raml-tester-uc-servlet
+Or see the [raml-tester-uc-sevlet](https://github.com/nidi3/raml-tester-uc-servlet) project.

 Use together with Apache HttpComponents
 ---------------------------------------